tbirru/DSA-405-Student/assignments/projects/DSA405_P1_FramingADataProblem_FA26.md

 P1 material, not a failure.
 When in doubt, ask the instructor before writing the request.

+Wake County restaurants source: license quoted directly as "CCO 1.0 Universal."
+CCO places the data in the public domain with no restriction on reuse.
+Census ACS source: Census Bureau data is a work of the U.S. government and is not subject to copyright protection in the United States, making it public domain and freely reusable.
+No attribution is legally required, though citing the Census Bureau is standard academic practice.
+Certification against course guardrails:
+• No source is behind a login or paywall.
+• Neither source contains personal or identifiable information about individuals; both are business/aggregate level data.
+• Both sources are reached through documented APls rather than scraping, so no robots.txt review applies.
+• Both APIs will be called at a reasonable rate with a clear, honest identification in the request, and results will be cached locally rather than re-queried repeatedly.
 ### 4. Tier declaration

 Declare a tier, with one sentence on why it fits the student and these sources.